witt3rd/blog/2015-01/linked-data/main.md

 Our goal is to use the [PEG-based parser](http://en.wikipedia.org/wiki/Parsing_expression_grammar) [Parboild2](https://github.com/sirthias/parboiled2) in order to parse [N-Triples](http://www.w3.org/2001/sw/RDFCore/ntriples) documents as part of [Maana’s](http://maana.io) support for [Linked Data](http://linkeddata.org).

 Our test project for this article can be found [here](https://github.com/witt3rd/linked-data).
-I won’t bother going into the setup or basic concepts of PEGs or PB2, since they are all covered well enough on the PB2 Github page.
+We won’t bother going into the setup or basic concepts of PEGs or PB2, since they are all covered well enough on the PB2 Github page.
 Instead, we are going to just dive right in building our grammar and parsing some sample files.

 ## N-Triples